passport/express-3.x-twitter-example/README.md

 ## Sign in with Twitter using Express 3.x and Passport

-This application provides a simple, working example of how to use [Express](http://expressjs.com/) 3.x and [Passport](http://passportjs.org/) to authenticate users using Twitter.
+This example demonstrates how to use [Express](http://expressjs.com/) 3.x and [Passport](http://passportjs.org/) to authenticate users using Twitter.
+Use this example as a starting point for your own web applications.

 ## Install

+To install this example on your computer, clone the repository and install dependencies.

 ```bash
 $ git clone git@github.com:passport/express-3.x-twitter-example.git